mjordan/drupal_field_limit_tester/README.md

 # To do

 The fields show up in the node edit form, but I can't figure out how to get them to show up in the node view.

-2 directories, 43 files
+Would be good to get this working.